MicrosoftDocs/cloud-adoption-framework/docs/ready/considerations/networking-options.md

 - [Virtual network planning](/azure/virtual-network/virtual-network-vnet-plan-design-arm?toc=/azure/cloud-adoption-framework/toc.json&bc=/azure/cloud-adoption-framework/_bread/toc.json).
 Learn how to plan for virtual networks based on your isolation, connectivity, and location requirements.
 - [Azure best practices for network security](/azure/security/fundamentals/network-best-practices?toc=/azure/cloud-adoption-framework/toc.json&bc=/azure/cloud-adoption-framework/_bread/toc.json).
 Learn about Azure best practices that can help you enhance your network security.
 - [Best practices for networking when you migrate workloads to Azure](../../migrate/azure-best-practices/migrate-best-practices-networking.md?bc=%2fazure%2fcloud-adoption-framework%2f_bread%2ftoc.json&toc=%2fazure%2fcloud-adoption-framework%2ftoc.json).
-Get additional guidance about how to implement Azure networking to support IaaS-based and PaaS-based workloads.
+Get more guidance about how to implement Azure networking to support IaaS-based and PaaS-based workloads.